 - Please join our weekly webinar on Mondays at 12 PM PDT for a live demo of our Analytics feature.

-The following are resolutions to a few common discrepancies we've identified.
+The following are resolutions to a few common discrepancies:

 - Recharge Analytics displays data through 11:59 PM ET.
 It is not refreshed every time you access the Analytics dashboard.
 However, data obtained through the Recharge API, webhooks, or exports is updated periodically throughout the day.

 - Discrepancies between data sources may occur if you have migrated to Recharge from another subscription platform.

 Discrepancies between Recharge Analytics and external data

-You may notice differences in data accessed through the Recharge Analytics suite, and data accessed externally, ie. through your eCommerce platform's analytics suite.
+You may notice differences in data accessed through the Recharge Analytics suite, and data accessed externally, i.e. through your ecommerce platform's analytics.

-We recommend choosing one Analytics platform and using that as the source of truth for all of your store data.
+It is recommended to choose one Analytics platform and use that as the source of truth for all of your store data.
 Comparing data across analytics platforms is not recommended due to the differences in calculation and datapoints accessed.

 Recharge Analytics tracks every customer and subscription change, and reports on those changes over time.
-Data obtained through the Recharge API, Exports, or Webhooks only queries the most recent record for the customer.
+Data obtained through the Recharge API, webhooks, or exports only queries the most recent record for the customer.

-Merchants leveraging the API through external apps to build out their Customer Portal may notice a difference in the amount of same-day cancellations.
+Merchants leveraging the Recharge API through external apps to build out their customer portal may notice a difference in the amount of same-day cancellations.
 These apps often count one-time products as pre-paid subscriptions, which are marked as same-day cancellations.
 Recharge Analytics does not view one-time products as a same-day cancellation.

 Recharge Analytics considers a customer as active provided that they have at least one active subscription.
 The Recharge API or exports considers only the customer's status to determine if they are active or inactive.